 - Judo courses do not teach strike fighting skills.

-- Because it is provided in daily training utilizing the Gi outfit, most judo techniques need grips control to be completed.
+- Because it is provided in daily training utilizing the Gi outfit, most judo techniques need grip control to be completed.

 - A judo practitioner will have difficulties fighting a weapon-wielding opponent.